 Your case will rely on the facts of the two Police Officers who arrested you on the roadside.
 The prosecution will look a the results from when you were breathalysed.
 This will inform them how intoxicated you were.
 Additional evidence from a doctor and forensic experts who have examined the blood sample would be used in your case if your blood was taken.

-Going to court is a daunting experience, so speak to our drink driving solicitors even if you decide not to instruct them.
+Going to court is a daunting experience, so speak to our drink driving lawyers even if you decide not to instruct them.